Wall Street analysts bullish on genetic testing firm Tempus AI

 The brokerage noted that if competitors tried to grow their own database, it would "likely prove to be costly, cumbersome and time-consuming efforts".

 BofA Global Research said there is space for Tempus to further expand the scope of the existing relationships with biotech and large pharma companies as well as increase the number of new customers.
-(Reporting by Roshan Abraham in Bengaluru; Editing by Shilpi Majumdar)
+(Reporting by Roshan Abraham and Mariam Sunny in Bengaluru; Editing by Shilpi Majumdar)